sdslabs/watchdog/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/sdslabs/watchdog/blob/master/LICENSE.md)

-Watchdog is a lightweight server access management system which does not itself need to be hosted on a server.
+Watchdog is a personalised server access management tool (and a slack bot) which keeps a track of all the administrative rights attempts (like sudo and su) on server (via SSH) and allows/disallows log-in attempts based on public key of user and logs all activity in form of slack message.
+It provides easy granting/revoking access to servers to team members through pull requests on a keyhouse repository.

 ## Contents